Filiform Lie algebras of order 3: Introduction

 \section{Introduction}

-The concept of symmetry, and its associated algebraic structures, is central in the understanding of the properties of physical systems.
-That is, in particular, that a better comprehension of the laws of physics may be achieved by an identification of the possible mathematical structures as well as their classification.
-Thus, for instance, the properties of elementary particles and their interactions are very well understood within Lie algebras.
-Furthermore, the discovery of supersymmetry gave rise to the concept of Lie superalgebras which becomes central in theoretical physics and mathematics.
+The identification and classification of Lie algebras have had important applications to the study of symmetries in physics.
+Nowadays such symmetries are not limited to the geometrical ones of space-time, arising thus the concept of supersymmetry and consequently Lie superalgebra.
 Among others, the possible generalizations of Lie superalgebras that have been proven to be physically relevant are color Lie superalgebras (\cite{filiformcolor}, \cite{dimension_color}, \cite{erratum2}, \cite{5}) and Lie algebras of order $F$ (\cite{traubenberg2000}, \cite{traubenberg2002}, \cite{traubenberg2007}).

 \